It was the worst of times. It was the weirdest of times.

 This country has always contained multiple versions of itself.
 That’s part of what's held it together — “e pluribus unum,” or “out of many, one” — but also part of what’s driving today’s unraveling.
 One group’s story of America — a story of triumph and exceptionalism and always prevailing — is very different from that of others, which include narratives of abuse, subjugation and systemic slavery.

-Many things make this particular Fourth of July different, though.
+That's not new.
+But many things make this particular Fourth of July different.

 It comes after millions of Americans have been forced to marinate in their own juices for months, stuck at home, in some cases losing their jobs, being economically stressed, fearing a horrifying death, feeling both trapped and unable to access the “normal” life they remember.